noajshu/scotus-speech/README.md

 - Punctuation and capitalization
 - Public domain data
 - Historically significant data
+- Some audio contains multiple speakers when the courtroom is rowdy (this may be a disadvantage depending on your ASR goals)

 ## Disadvantages:
 - unaligned transcripts (no word-level timestamps) (coming soon!)